Research Ethics Policy

 Royal Roads University Policy

 The purpose of this policy is to establish principles, practices and procedures to guide and ensure the ethical conduct of research and scholarship carried out under the auspices of Royal Roads University.
-It is intended to replace the Royal Roads University Research Ethics Policy accepted by the RRU Academic Council, 17 January, 2007 and applies to research projects presented for review and approval by the RRU Research Ethics Board after 16 February, 2011.
+It is intended to replace previous versions of the Royal Roads University Research Ethics Policy and applies to research projects presented for review and approval by the RRU Research Ethics Board after July 20, 2000.

-All research and scholarship shall be carried out in accordance with the Tri-Council Policy Statement on Ethical Conduct for Research Involving Humans, the Tri-Council Policy Statement on Integrity in Research and Scholarship, Access to Information and Privacy Legislation, and Requirements for Certain Types of Research (Appendix Four of the NSERC Researcher’s Guide).
+All research and scholarship shall be carried out in accordance with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2), the Tri-Agency Framework: Responsible Conduct of Research, and Freedom of Information and Protection of Privacy Legislation.
 In the case of any conflict between policy, procedures and practices established by Royal Roads University and those established under the above-mentioned documents, the latter would prevail.

 C. Requirement for Ethics Review